 We developed statistical models to assess the drivers of fishery service trophic structure: the relative contributions of three functional fish groups targeted by fishers (herbivores, mobile invertivores, piscivores) to biomass, biomass turnover, and nutrient productivity.
-As such, we recalculated contributions for each group, combining browsing and detritivorous herbivores into one group, for each reef site (n = 333).
+As such, we recalculated contributions for each group, combining browsing and detritivorous herbivores into one group (‘herbivores’), for each reef site (n = 333).
 We also estimated the mean percent cover of five major benthic groups at each site (hard coral, turf algae, macroalgae, rubble, bare substrate).
 These estimates were fitted to Bayesian models with Dirichlet distributions, using fixed covariates of total fishable biomass (kg ha-1), benthic cover (hard coral, turf algae, macroalgae, rubble, bare substrate), and depth (m).
-To capture potential for different fishing (e.g. selectivity, gear, effort) and environmental effects (e.g. upwelling, primary productivity) in each country, we fitted country-level biomass effects (i.e. varying slopes).
-Management regime was included as a group-level intercept nested with country, and fishable biomass effects varied between countries (i.e. varying slopes).
+To capture potential for different fishing (e.g., selectivity, gear, effort) and environmental effects (e.g., upwelling, primary productivity) in each country, we fitted country-level biomass effects (i.e., varying slopes).
+Management regime was included as a group-level intercept nested with country, and fishable biomass effects varied between countries (i.e., varying slopes).

 All continuous variables were centred with a mean of 0 and scaled by dividing each variable by its standard deviation.
-Models were implemented in brms [31] and sampled in Stan, using R v4.2.0 [32].
+Models were implemented in brms [30] and sampled in Stan, using R v4.2.0 [31].
 We sampled four chains with 3,000 iterations each, and ensured model convergence by inspecting divergent transitions and ensuring that Rhat was < 1.01.
-For each fishery service, model posteriors were sampled to estimate the median posterior trophic structure at each reef (proportion of herbivore, mobile invertivore, piscivore).
+For each fishery service, model posteriors were sampled to estimate the median posterior trophic structure at each reef (proportion of herbivore, mobile invertivore, and piscivore).
 We used these estimates to quantify reef trophic pyramid structure, where reefs with >50% contributions from herbivores were bottom-heavy and reefs with <50% contributions from herbivores were top-heavy.
 For nutrient productivity, we also generated out-of-sample predictions of trophic contributions from herbivores, mobile invertivores and piscivores along fishable biomass gradients in each country.